 Summer 2018 REUs before their capstone symposium, where students present their work to the community.

-The NSF funded KBS REU Site “Ecological & Evolutionary Dynamics in a Changing World” gives students an opportunity to conduct full-time research in collaboration with our outstanding faculty, postdocs and graduate students.
+The NSF funded KBS REU Site “Understanding biological responses to global change in a field station community” gives students an opportunity to conduct full-time research in collaboration with our outstanding faculty, postdocs and graduate students.

 All REU participants will receive a generous stipend, room and board at KBS, funding towards travel costs, and funding for research supplies.